dhvcc/homelab/README.md

 # Homelab

-HA k3s cluster on NixOS, managed with Ansible and Helmfile.
+HA k3s cluster on NixOS, managed with Ansible and Helm.

 ## Notes